perry-mitchell/perrymitchell.net/src/posts/2013-07-26-install-phonegap-ubuntu-12-04/index.md

 layout: post
 title: Installing Phonegap on Ubuntu 12.04
 excerpt: Attempting to install Phonegap on your Ubuntu workstation?
 Well guess again.
-At the time of writing ...
+At the time of writing this post, users following the steps on the Phoneg...
+slug: install-phonegap-ubuntu-12-04
+permalink: article/install-phonegap-ubuntu-12-04/index.html
 date: 2013-07-26
 updatedDate: 2013-07-26
 tags: